longlostsoul/EvoYellow/README.md

 * Diglett Cave might be green if you go into it from the same route as Viridian Forest, due to a palette over-ride quick fix for day-night.
 * (resolved?)
 The move tutor was buggy for awhile.
 Now it should be just annoying in a very large loop, but not buggy per say.
 * should be resolved: on eevee version (and as far as I could tell, only eevee version) there was a crash due to old man for some reason in Viridian city.
+* Should be resolved in version 3.5: there was an issue with using multiple TMs in a row causing crashes, especially Dark Pulse.
+Side effect of the fix is that you lose your position in the bag after canceling TM use, but that's pretty minor.

 It builds the following rom: